(4 star hotel)

 from the airport

 When it comes to dinner, you won't find more choice under one Gatwick hotel roof than at the Sofitel.
-Try La Brasserie for breakfast or supper, Le Café for snacks and light lunches, or the cool and classy Gatwick Oriental, at the other end of the lobby, which serves Far Eastern and Asian cuisine.
+Try La Brasserie for breakfast or supper, The Urban Cafe; for snacks and light lunches, or the cool and classy Gatwick Oriental, at the other end of the lobby, which serves Far Eastern and Asian cuisine.

 - 11am to 11.30pm

-For lunch at Le Café, theres a good variety of fare from which to choose large house sandwiches, pasta, thin crust cherry tomato and fresh mozzarella pizza, or for a larger appetite, an excellent braised beefsteak bourguignon.
+For lunch at The Urban Cafe, theres a good variety of fare from which to choose large house sandwiches, pasta, thin crust cherry tomato and fresh mozzarella pizza, or for a larger appetite, an excellent braised beefsteak bourguignon.

 In the evening, there's a special dinner menu for Holiday Extras customers - and it offers plenty of choice.
 Starters included garlic bread with mozzarella cheese, and Cordoba olive and pepper cocktail with rustic bread, olive oil and balsamic vinegar.
 Main dishes included Spanish-style chicken casserole, stone-baked pizza margherita, pasta carbonara and fried fresh whiting fillet in honey panko crumbs with fries and homemade tartare sauce.
 Desserts included crème brulee, fresh fruit salad and pot au chocolat.